Effective Vision Casting, Strategy, and Your Calling – Updated 2020

 - How to have effective leadership retreats

 - How to find and set company direction

-Next-Level Leadership Live Event is going to be a jam packed 3 days looking at making you, your team and your business successful in every area with new perspective.
+Next-Level Leadership Live Event is going to be a jam-packed 3 days looking at making you, your team, and your business successful in every area with a new perspective.

 Why Vision Casting Is So Important?

 For even more help – we’ve added in some additional blog content!

 I have been speaking a lot lately about visions.
 Whether it’s talking with EntreLeadership Alumni in coaching sessions, or teaching Momentum around the country, or speaking to a bunch of pastors at the Catalyst conference.

 More about Vision-Casting